 To continue Year 5's exploration of the completely wordless picture book 'Small Things', pupils were challenged to use poetry to bring the main character's emotions to life during our celebrations for 'World Book Day'.

 Also, pupils researched the author of their current Story Sessions book 'Journey to the River Sea' and wrote biographies about her (Eva Ibbotson).
-However, daily reading competitions for pupils to enter from home or in school sparked the most excitement with the prospect of getting to choose a book from Waterstones and to also receive a reading bag of treats!

 All children who have shown a reading star moment at any point in their school day receive a reading star ticket which is put into a raffle.
 At the end of each half term, these tickets are chosen at random and one lucky child from each class is taken to Waterstones to pick any book they desire!